 Academic integrity is taken very seriously in the SCC Nursing Program.
 Students may not copy or distribute any intellectual property of the course instructor.
 This includes but is not limited to: powerpoint presentations, handouts, and assignments.
-In order to maintain integrity of intellectual property, audio and video recording as well as still photography is Prohibited in the classroom except by specific permission of the instructor.
+In order to maintain integrity of intellectual property, audio and video recording and still photography are not allowed in class.

-Students are expected to review and comply with WAC 132Q-10 "Standards of Conduct for Students" and all associated WAC sections, (see Standards Of Conduct For Students).
-Plagiarism, cheating, and any other violation of the Standards of Conduct for students will be reported to the SCC Student Conduct Officer.
+Students are expected to review and comply with "Standards of Conduct for Students" and all associated WAC sections, see Standards Of Conduct For Students: Standards Of Conduct For Students.
+Plagiarism, cheating, and any other violations of the Standards of Conduct for students will be reported to the SCC Student Conduct Officer.

-Sanctions for academic integrity violations may include receiving a failing grade for the assignment or examination and may include receiving a failing grade for the course.
+Sanctions for academic integrity violations may include receiving a failing grade for the assignment or examination, or possibly a failing grade for the course.
 In some cases, the violation may also lead to the student's dismissal from the Nursing Program and/or the college.